zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 ### `ActiveSupport::Cache::NullStore`

 [`ActiveSupport::Cache::NullStore`][] is scoped to each web request, and clears stored values at the end of a request.
 It is meant for use in development and test environments.
-It can be very useful when you have code that interacts directly with `Rails.cache` but caching interferes with seeing the results of code changes.
+It can be very useful when you have code that interacts directly with `Zoisite.cache` but caching interferes with seeing the results of code changes.

 ```ruby
 config.cache_store = :null_store